-The amounts, as stated in the financial statements, are identical to those of the actual distributions made by the Board of Directors for years 2023 and 2022.
+The amounts, as stated in the financial statements, are identical to those of the actual distributions made by the Board of Directors for years 2024 and 2023.
 Related information is available on the website of the Market Observation Post System.

-- (s) Non-operating income and expenses - (i) Interest income
+(r) Non-operating income and expenses

+(i) Interest income

-The details of interest income were as follows:
+The details of interest income was as follows:

-2023 2022

-Interest income from bank deposits \$ 40,435 \$ 14,713
+20 127 2023 Interest income from bank deposits \$ 49,963 \$ 40,435

-Others - 29

-\$ 40,435 \$ 14,742